oliviawestmacottssw/SSW.Rules.Content/rules/do-you-understand-that-with-angular-you-read-and-write-to-the-model-never-to-the-page-aka-forget-about-jquery/rule.md

 ---

-The most common mistake that developers make when moving from jQuery to Angular is that they continue to think about updating the page.
+​The most common mistake that developers make when moving from jQuery to Angular is that they continue to think about updating the page.

 ![ In jQuery, you design a page and then use jQuery to perform interactions with the page e.g. reading and setting the values of input boxes, updating the content of divs or handling button events](understand-jquery.png)